Hollywood's Trade Bible Just Dropped a Bombshell Exposé On Meghan and Harry's Netflix Era

 Meghan's core miscalculation was believing that celebrity grievance, prestige vocabulary, and controlled exposure could substitute for a long-term entertainment identity.
 For a while — specifically, for the duration of the docuseries and its immediate aftermath — it worked.
 The grievance was fresh.
 The vocabulary was appropriate to the moment.
 The controlled exposure created enough mystique to sustain interest.

 What Meghan brought to Netflix was a one-time story with extraordinary first-act value.
-What Netflix needed to make the deal worthwhile at its reported scale was a creator or producer whose value compounds over time — someone who generates new heat rather than recycling existing heat.
-That person may still exist somewhere inside the Sussex operation.
-Nothing in the Variety piece, the creative track record, or the current state of the relationship suggests the industry has seen evidence of her yet.
+What Netflix needed was a creator whose value compounds over time — someone who generates new heat rather than recycling existing heat.
+Nothing in the creative track record, or the current state of the relationship, suggests the industry has seen evidence of that person yet.

 Peak attention was not converted into a durable second identity.
 The creative slate produced nothing scripted in six years.
 The lifestyle pivot underperformed.
 The window closed.

 Not every rumour needs to be literal to reveal a true atmosphere.
 The specific claims may be contested.
-The general picture they paint has been consistent across too many sources for too long.
+The general picture has been consistent across too many sources for too long.

-A very expensive lesson in the limits of symbolic fame.
 Attention is not the same as value.
 Celebrity grief is not the same as creative identity.
 The industry knows the difference.
+The unfollow is the industry saying so.

 The most interesting thing about this moment is not that insiders are talking.